It’s difficult to comprehend the magnitude of Severin Zotter’s accomplishment in winning the Race Across America at his first attempt.

 “I had something like an agreement with my body.
 I said, ‘Ok.
 When the pain is coming, you tell me.
 I will try to do everything I can to relive it, but in the end, I have to go on.’”

 The pain was not limited to his legs.
 In the final 300km, Zotter had difficulty lifting his head, despite extensive pre-race work on his neck muscles.
-The condition is not unknown among RAAM participants, especially to those who ride in the TT position (Zotter used a time-trial bike and a standard road bike).
+The condition is not unknown among RAAM participants, especially those who ride in the time-trial position (Zotter used a TT bike and a standard road bike).

 “In the races before, I tried to do something similar, but this was like absolute acceptance of what was happening…I don’t know exactly the right word in English, but something like total confidence in my team and in my ability to finish the race.”